Aerocatia/halopc-restored/README.md

 It requires the following features not supported by the stock Halo PC/Halo Custom Edition clients:

 - `shader_transparent_generic` support.
-- support for monochrome format bitmaps.
+- limited support for monochrome format bitmaps[^1].

 Usage of other unsupported features may be added at a later time depending on future modding efforts, mainly backporting MCC HUD anchors for proper widescreen support.

+[^1]:Only monochrome formats natively supported by d3d9 are used, so Y8 and A8Y8.
+AY8 and A8 are not used (A8 is technically supported by d3d9, but is rendered differently compared to Xbox).
+This still provides at minimum 50% space savings on large monochrome bitmaps like the HD HUD.

 ## Directory Layout
 ### `/data`